-Agency Provider Type: Respite Provider Agency Provider Qualifications
+Agency V Provider Type: Respite Provider Agency Provider Qualifications

-Certificate (specify): Certified by DDS as a Respite Provider Agency per Provider Certification Review Policy Other Standard (specify): Provider enrolled to provide services through DDS/DHCF and has current Medicaid agreement.
+License (specify): ~ \checkmark Certificate (specify): Certified by DDS as a Respite Provider Agency per Provider Certification Review Policy Other Standard (specify): Provider enrolled to provide services through DDS/DHCF and has current Medicaid agreement.
+For individual employees, the following requirements apply: • Documentation that each employee is eighteen (18) years of age or older; • Documentation that each employee was found acceptable by the individual;

-- Documentation that each employee is eighteen (18) years of age or older; - Documentation that each employee was found acceptable by the individual; - Annual documentation from a physician or other official that the employee is free from communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test; - Record of completion of competency based training in communication with people with intellectual disabilities; - Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+• Annual documentation from a physician or other official that the employee is free from communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test;

+• Record of completion of competency based training in communication with people with intellectual disabilities;

+• Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
 1030;

-- A high school diploma or general equivalency development; - Record of completion of competency based training in emergency procedures; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures;
+• Record of completion of competency based training in emergency procedures;

+• Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures;